benchristelcom/benchristelcom.github.io/src/heroes4/map-notes.md

 Oddly, this map has an asymmetrical plot (a peasant revolt) but a symmetrical layout.
 Maybe there's a political message there?
 Probably not.

 I'm not sure why the map self-describes as "expert level".
 The fights were quite easy, and the map is generous with gold and units.
-One interesting feature is that the passage to the other player's area can only be traversed if you have more than 15k gold, which slightly limits your ability to get fourth-level creatures.
+One interesting feature is that the passage to the other player's area can only be traversed if you have more than 15k gold, which delays the rush for fourth-level creatures.

 | Category      | Rating |
 | ------------- | ------ |